 When you graduate, you'll have all the tools you need for a career in the creative and media industries.

-- Design and develop software, 3D content, and programs for a project of your choice
+- Design and develop 2D and 3D content, software, and research for a project of your choice

-This course is ideal if you are a professional animator or someone with a sufficient computing background wishing to develop specialist skills that would enable you to enter a wide range of professional fields in computer animation industries.
+This course is ideal if you're a professional animator or someone with a computing background wanting to develop more specialist skills.

 - 2D and 3D graphics